YU-Zhejian/art_modern/docs/FAQ.md

   - If your CMake correctly identifies your compiler, you may put the first several lines of CMake output to the bug report.
   - If you use GCC, it will be `g++ --version`.
   - If you use LLVM Clang, it will be `clang++ --version`.
-  - If you use Intel (R) oneAPI DPC++/C++ Compiler, it will be `icpx --version`.
-You may need to set environment variables through e.g., `source /opt/intel/oneapi/setvars.sh` (if you installl it in default location using APT), before invoking this command.
+  - If you use Intel (R) OneAPI DPC++/C++ Compiler, it will be `icpx --version`.
+You may need to set environment variables through e.g., `source /opt/intel/oneapi/setvars.sh` (if you install it in default location using APT), before invoking this command.
   - Consult your compiler's documentation for other compilers.

 ## My question is still unanswered